 SECTION 2.05.
 Anti-Dilution Adjustments.
 Should Parent change (or establish a record date for changing) the number of shares of Parent Common Stock issued and outstanding prior to the Effective Time of the Merger by way of a split, dividend, combination, recapitalization, exchange of shares or similar transaction with respect to the outstanding Parent Common Stock having a record date preceding the Effective Time of the Merger, the Exchange Ratio will be adjusted appropriately to provide to the holders of Company Common Shares the same economic effect as contemplated by this Agreement prior to such split, dividend, combination, recapitalization, exchange of shares or similar transaction.
-If any Distribution Date or Business Combination (each as defined in the Company Rights Agreement) occurs under the Company Rights Agreement, or any Distribution Date, Stock Acquisition Date, Section 11(a)(ii) Event, Section 13 Event or Triggering Event (each as defined in the Parent Rights Agreement) occurs under the Parent Rights Agreement, in each case at any time during the period from the date of this Agreement to the Effective Time of the Merger, the Company and Parent shall make such adjustment to the Consideration as the Company and Parent shall mutually agree so as to preserve the economic benefits that the Company and Parent each reasonably expected on the date of this Agreement to receive as a result of the consummation of the Merger and the other transactions contemplated by this Agreement.
+If any Distribution Date or Business Combination (each as defined in the Company Rights Agreement) occurs under the Company Rights Agreement, or any Distribution Date, Stock Acquisition Date, Section 11(a)(ii) Event, Section 13 Event or Triggering Event (each as defined in the Parent Rights Agreement) occurs under the Effective Time of the Merger, the Company and Parent shall make such adjustment to the Consideration as the Company and Parent shall mutually agree so as to preserve the economic benefits that the Company and Parent each reasonably expected on the date of this Agreement to receive as a result of the consummation of the Merger and the other transactions contemplated by this Agreement.

 SECTION 2.06.
 Dissenting Shareholders.
-Notwithstanding anything in this Agreement to the contrary, Company Common Shares that are outstanding immediately prior to the Effective Time of the Merger and the holders of which shall have perfected and not withdrawn or lost their dissenters' rights in accordance with Section 1701.85 of the OGCL ("Dissenters' Shares") will be paid for by Parent in accordance with Section 1701.85 of the OGCL; provided that if any such holder shall fail to perfect or otherwise shall waive, withdraw or lose the right to receive payment of the fair value of its Company Common Shares under Section 1701.85 of the OGCL, the right of such holder to be paid such fair value of its Company Common Shares shall cease and shall be deemed converted as of the Effective Time of the Merger into the right to receive the Consideration as provided in this Article II.
-The Company shall give Parent (a) prompt notice of any written demands for fair value received by the Company, withdrawals of such demands, and any other related instruments served pursuant to Section 1701.85 of the OGCL.
+Notwithstanding anything in this Agreement to the contrary, Company Common Shares that are outstanding immediately prior to the Effective Time of the Merger and the holders of which shall have perfected and not withdrawn or lost their dissenters' rights in accordance with Section 1701.85 of the OGCL ("Dissenters' Shares") will be paid for by Parent in accordance with Section 1701.85 of the OGCL ("Dissenters' Shares") will be paid for by Parent in accordance with Section 1701.85 of the OGCL, provided that if any such holder shall fail to perfect or otherwise shall waive, withdraw or lose the right to receive payment of the fair value of its Company Common Shares under Section 1701.85 of the OGCL, the right of such holder to be paid such fair value of its Company Common Shares shall cease and shall be deemed converted as of the Effective Time of the Merger into the right to receive the Consideration as provided in this Article II.
+The Company shall give Parent (a) prompt notice of any written demands for fair value received by the Company and (b) the opportunity to direct all negotiations and proceedings with respect to demands for fair value under the OGCL.
 The Company shall not, except with the prior written consent of Parent, voluntarily make any payment with respect to any demands for fair value for Dissenters' Shares or offer to settle, or settle, any such demands.